realpython/python-guide/docs/starting/dev-env.rst

 `virtualenv <http://www.virtualenv.org/en/latest/index.html>`_ creates
 a folder which contains all the necessary executables to contain the packages that a Python project would need.
-An example workflow:
+An example workflow is given.

-Install virtualenv:
+Install virtualenv

 ::

     $ pip install virtualenv

-or, depending on what's available:
+or, depending on what's available

 ::

     $ easy_install virtualenv

-Create a virtual environment for a project:
+Create a virtual environment for a project

 ::